felixge/node-style-guide/Readme.md

 [comparisonoperators]: https://developer.mozilla.org/en/JavaScript/Reference/Operators/Comparison_Operators

-## Extending prototypes
+## Do not extend built-in prototypes

-Do not extend the prototypes of any objects, especially native ones.
-There is a special place in hell waiting for you if you don't obey this rule.
+Do not extend the prototype of native JavaScript objects.
+Your future self will be forever grateful.

 *Right:*